mrsilver76/tunelift/README.md

 # TuneLift
-_A command line program (for Microsoft Windows) to export your audio playlists stored within iTunes as m3u or extended m3u files._
+_A command line application for Windows that exports iTunes audio playlists into standard or extended `.m3u` file formats.
+It can also adjust the playlist file paths, making them suitable for use across different computers, operating systems (such as Linux), storage solutions (like NAS devices), and embedded systems._

+> [!NOTE]
+> This program is a complete rewrite of [iTunes Playlist exporter](https://github.com/mrsilver76/itunes_playlist_exporter) and does not upload playlists to Plex.
+If you wish to upload
+> playlists to Plex Media Server then please look at [Plex Playlist Uploder](https://github.com/mrsilver76/plex_playlist_uploader).

 ## Features
 * 🔗 Connects directly to iTunes using the offical Apple SDK.
 No parsing of XML files is required.
-* 📄 Export playlists as `.m3u` or `.m3u8`.
-Save playlists in basic or extended M3U formats.
+* 💾 Export playlists in basic or extended M3U formats.
+* 📤 Export playlists as `.m3u` or `.m3u8` (extended) filenames.
-* 🧠 Export only smart, only regular or all playlists.
+* 🧠 Export only smart (dynamic rule-based) playlists, regular (manual) playlists or all playlists.
 * 🚫 Exclude exporting any playlist whose name starts with specified text.
 * 🐧 Convert paths (forward slashes and LF endings) for Linux.
 * 🔁 Rewrite paths to make exported playlists portable.
 * 🧹 Delete existing exports before saving new ones.

 ## Download

 Get the latest version from https://github.com/mrsilver76/tunelift/releases.
-If you don't want the source code then you should download the exe file for your platform.
+If you don't want the source code then you should download the exe file.

+You may need to install the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) first.

 This program has been tested on Windows 11, but should also work on Windows 10.
-You may need to install the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) first.

 ## Quick start guide